Your Intrapreneurship Strategy Model (AKA The Corporate Entrepreneurship Roadmap)

 But, I have great news.
-If you understand this intrapreneurship strategy (a.k.a. the Corporate Entrepreneurship Roadmap), then you can intentionally engineer your business in such a way that you can create successful new ventures predictably and repeatedly, by moving through the stages in this template.
+If you understand this intrapreneurship strategy (a.k.a. the Corporate Entrepreneurship Roadmap), then you can intentionally engineer your business in such a way that you can create successful new ventures predictably and repeatedly, by moving through the stages in this model.

 In other words, you’ll no longer wonder if there’s actually a market for your new idea.
 You won’t have to cross your fingers and hope for customers.
 When you understand the Corporate Entrepreneurship Roadmap, even pricing strategy and marketing messages will become automatic.